nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 This workspace feature aims to provide users with a better experience in navigating the different features TermiNUS has to offer, and caters for both users which enjoy using a particular feature or prefer typing commands in a single step.
-- [ ] Alternative implementation, interface which allows command and command parser inherit from
-- [ ] Alternative implementation, create a individual class for each command no common parent

 #### 4.3.1 Current Implementation
 The workspace feature was implemented with the idea of a single command input as well as a multiple